Buildbot no longer supports Python 2.7 on the Buildbot master.

 (Ok, maybe 10.)

 This is what happened to me, at least.
-Here I’m going to (try to) explain things in a way that would have helped me more as a newcomer.
-The approach I’m taking is more or less the reverse of that used by the documentation, that is, I’m going to start from the components that do the actual work (the builders) and go up the chain from there up to change sources.
+Here, I’m going to (try to) explain things in a way that would have helped me more as a newcomer.
+The approach I’m taking is more or less the reverse of that used by the documentation.
+That is, I’m going to start from the components that do the actual work (the builders) and go up the chain to the change sources.
 I hope purists will forgive this unorthodoxy.
-Here I’m trying to clarify the concepts only, and will not go into the details of each object or property; the documentation explains those quite well.
+Here I’m trying to only clarify the concepts and not go into the details of each object or property; the documentation explains those quite well.

 Since Buildbot is a tool whose goal is the automation of software builds, it makes sense to me to start from where we tell Buildbot how to build our software: the builder (or builders, since there can be more than one).